wmarquardt/wmarquardt.com/content/cv/en.md

 ## Navegg
 ### Software Engineer
 _Jun 2018 - Mar 2020 (1 year 10 months)_
 > After working for about a year and a half as a full-stack, I was promoted and started working exclusively with the back-end.
-This gave me the opportunity to work in areas that I have affinities with, such as infrastructure and security.
+This gave me the opportunity to work in areas that I have great passion for, such as infrastructure and security.
 I learned a lot about performance, scale, and quality.
-My biggest challenge in this period was to maintain a system with billions of daily requests in addition to implementing new technologies from POCs.
+The hardest obstacle to overcome was to maintain a system with billions of daily requests in addition to implementing new technologies from POCs.

 > #### Main activities:
 > Administration of Linux and FreeBSD systems;